 - Enjoy hot with some raw onions, cucumber and raita.

-I hope you try this prawn biryani recipe super soon.
+I hope you try this one pot chicken and rice recipe super soon.
 If you have any doubts, comments, or feedback, please reach out to me in comments or my social media handles.

 Find me on Instagram – www.instagram.com/slurrpilicious